imadjamil/coursera_capstone/report.md

 - with the previous value for `['Weather_Condition', 'Wind_Direction', \
 'Astonomical_Twilight', 'Notical_Twilight', 'Civil_Twighlight', 'Sunrise_Sunset']` that are of categorical type.
 Since theoretically, the same location will have approximately the same weather and twilight conditions, this filling step has been done after sorting values with by the location of the accident using the following columns `['Start_Time', 'County', 'City']`.

-At this point, there are no missing values left in the dataset.
+At this point, there are no missing values left in the dataset and the data shape is `(3513617, 33)`.

 ### Final List

-Following is the final list of features that where selected for the machine learning process.
+Following is the final list of features that where selected for the machine learning phase.

 ```python
 features=[